dana-khaing/Airline_Reservation_Project/README.md

 can serve real customers/bookings — most of it is exactly this table: real accounts and credentials for Stripe, Resend, Sentry, and Fly.io that only the project owner can create.

+Most seeded flights (`priv/repo/seeds.exs`) use fictional flight numbers on fixed future dates and will never get a live Aviationstack match by design — that's expected, not a bug (the status panel just shows "unavailable" for them).
+One flight is seeded specifically to demo a real match: a real airline on a dynamically computed near-term date, with a placeholder flight number flagged in a comment for verification against a real timetable before relying on it live.

 ## Testing